No more interim: Rob Thomson to remain Phillies manager | Times Leader

 Philadelphia went 65-46 the rest of the regular season, finishing a distant third in the NL East behind Atlanta and the New York Mets but still good enough to land a wild card.

-In the opening round of the playoffs, Philadelphia swept the NL Central champion Cardinals in two games at St. Louis for its first postseason series victory in a dozen years.
+In the opening round of the playoffs, in two games at St. Louis for its first postseason series victory in a dozen years.

 The best-of-five series against the Braves begins Tuesday at Truist Park.